jonimatix/GettingAndCleaningDataCourseProject/CodeBook.md

 Finally replace the data frame headers with the tidy column names

 9. Getting the activity description
-Merge datafull with activitylabels to get the activity description, into variable named mergedata
+* Merge datafull with activitylabels to get the activity description, into variable named mergedata

 10. Keeping inly the required columns
-Get the indices of the variables that have either mean, std, activity, or subject in the name, into variable named requiredcolumns
+* Get the indices of the variables that have either mean, std, activity, or subject in the name, into variable named requiredcolumns
-Keep only the required columns, into variable named dataset1
+* Keep only the required columns, into variable named dataset1

 11. Generate the mean across all variables
-Store the values in variable named dataset2
+* Store the values in variable named dataset2

 12. File output
-Store dataset2 in a physical gile on disk named TidyData.txt
+Store dataset2 in a physical file on disk named TidyData.txt